-We can confidently depend on God’s unfailing love for us – it provides security and peace knowing He is in control of our lives (Rom 8:38,39).
-Faith is dependence on Christ – for salvation and as we make our requests known to intervene in our situation, as well as relying on His enabling and ability in our daily lives.
-By means of prayer we acknowledge God's power, promises and provision as we submit to His will be outworked in and through us (Lk 22:42).
+We can confidently depend on God’s unfailing love for us – it provides security and peace knowing He is in control of our lives (Rom 8:38,39; Phil 1:6; 2 Tim 1:12).
+Faith is dependence on Christ – for salvation and in prayer as we make our requests known, asking Him to intervene in our situation, as well as relying on His enabling and ability in our daily lives.
+The essence of prayer is acknowledging God's power, promises and provision as we submit to His will be outworked in and through us (Lk 22:42).

 In humility and confidence rely on God’s enabling

 power of God (2 Cor 12:10).
 Problems and the trying situations of life should strengthen our relationship with God rather than drive us away from Him.
 “My help comes from the Lord” is a confident testimony (Ps 121:2).
 “I lay my requests before you and wait in expectation…you will answer” (Ps 5:3, 38:15; Phil 4:6).
 Humility is expressed in being fully dependent on God.
 ‘I need you Lord’ as it not in me to direct my steps (1 Chr 4:10; Jer 10:23).
 It’s only as we relate continuously with Him, like branches drawing from the vine, that lasting fruit can result (Jn 15:4,5,16).
 The Bible states it is better to rely on the Lord than put our confidence in human ability (2 Chr 32:8; Isa 31:1).

 Being dependent on God is the safest place to be

 rights and taking up our cross (Lk 9:23; Rom 12:1).
 Our confidence and trust is to be in God's ability rather than our misguided arrogant self-sufficiency that relies on human effort and ingenuity and not that of the Holy Spirit through prayer and obedience.